Cascades in the dynamics of affine interval exchange transformations: Generic directions and Rauzy induction.

-Since we have no information on the recursivity of an AIET this first return map is a priori not defined on an arbitrary subinterval.
-Nonetheless generalizing a wonderful idea of Rauzy \cite{Rauzy} on IETs, we get a family of subinterval on which this first return map is well defined.
-Associating an AIET its first return map on this well-chosen smaller interval will be called the Rauzy-Veech induction.
+Since we have no information on the recurrence properties of an AI this first return map is a priori not defined on an arbitrary sub-interval.
+Nonetheless generalizing a wonderful algorithm of Rauzy \cite{Rauzy} for IETs, we get a family of subinterval on which this first return map is well defined.
+Associating to an AI its first return map on this well-chosen smaller interval will be called the Rauzy-Veech induction.

-The general idea in the choice of this interval is to consider the smallest of the two top and bottom intervals at one end of $D$ (left or right) the interval of definition.
+The general idea in the choice of this interval is to consider the smallest of the top and bottom intervals at one end of $D$ (left or right) the interval of definition.
 We then consider the first return map on $D$ minus this interval.\\

-In the following we describe explicitly the induction for a simple family $\IetFam m n$.
-A general and rigorous definition of Rauzy-Veech induction here is certainly possible with a lot of interesting questions emerging but is beyond the scope of this article.\\
+In the following we describe explicitly the induction for the simple family $\IetFam m n$.
+A general and rigorous definition of Rauzy-Veech induction in the more general context of both AIs and AIETs is certainly possible with a lot of interesting questions emerging but is beyond the scope of this article.\\

 Assume now that $T$ is an element of $\IetFam m n$, let $A, B \subset D$ be the left and right top intervals of $T$, and $\lambda_A, \lambda_B$ their length.
 Several distinct cases can happen, \\